frostinassiky/mlod.tf/README.md

 ### update: download the W2F result

 In `./lib/datasets/pascal_voc.py`, pseudo boxes are loaded through the function "_load_annotation", and there should be a file with path: `./data/pseudo/`.
-Please use the following command to dowload the peuso label from W2F.
+Please use the following command to dowload the peuso label.
 ```
 cd data/pseudo
 wget https://reserach-project.s3.eu-west-2.amazonaws.com/mlod/W2F.mat